DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/detail-row.md

 ## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), pass an array of the expanded row IDs to the `RowDetailState` plugin's `expandedRows` property and handle the `onExpandedRowsChange` event to control the expanded state of detail rows externally.
+In the [controlled mode](controlled-and-uncontrolled-modes.md), pass an array of the expanded row IDs to the `RowDetailState` plugin's `expandedRows` property and handle the `onExpandedRowsChange` event to control the detail rows' expanded state externally.

 .embedded-demo(detail-row/detail-row-controlled)